seemX17/point-of-inaccessibility/README.md

 * Add label to the svg polygon by
   * Enter label name
-  * Browsing or dropping svg files to load the svg
+  * Browse or drop svg files to load the svg
   * Click the Render button to add label on the loaded svg
 * You can view all rendered SVG by clicking on view history